Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Applying the IRT-M Model

 In coding the Eurobarometer survey wave, we are implicitly assuming that the theoretical concepts we are trying to measure are constant across both space and time, at least during the time the survey was fielded.
 We are also assuming that the connection between those concepts and the survey questions is constant across both space and time.
 We view those assumptions as fair for our motivating example, but what would happen if either were violated?

 The assumption of constant theoretical concepts is a necessary one for the application of IRT-M. Should concepts not apply equally across space or should they change over time, then the application of IRT-M should be restricted to those regions or times in which the concepts are uniform.
 Otherwise, it is not clear what concept one would be measuring.
-In contrast, it is not a problem for IRT-M if the tie between concepts and choices varies across space or time, as long as the coding rules capture that variation.
-In some cases, there may be appreciable variation in coding rules across time and space.
+In contrast, it is not a problem for IRT-M if the tie between concepts and items varies across space or time, as long as the coding rules capture that variation.
+In some cases, there may be appreciable variation in coding rules across time and space \citep{fariss2014respect, fariss2019yes}.
 For example, a survey question regarding discrimination might change in meaning across time due to shifts in a country’s demographics, or might mean different things in different countries.
-In such cases, the coding rules should assign a value to each choice-latent dimension pair appropriate to each country, at each time.
-In other cases, particularly when choices are presented to samples of the same population in the same context over time, as they often are for repeated surveys, coding rules may be constant across time.
+In such cases, the coding rules should assign a value to each item-latent dimension pair appropriate to each country, at each time.
+In other cases, particularly when items are presented to samples of the same population in the same context over time, as they often are for repeated surveys, coding rules may be constant across time.
 In other words, coding rules should be time and space dependent when necessary.

-While we expect exact coding rules to vary between coders---connecting choices to theoretical concepts allows for subjective assessment---our simulations, described subsequently, illustrate that IRT-M's performance is not significantly reduced even when the constraint matrix is only $50-75\%$ correct.
-Thus, one need not be too concerned with perfect matching of choice to concept, as long as one gets it right more often than not.
+While we expect exact coding rules to vary between coders---connecting items to theoretical concepts allows for subjective assessment---our simulations, described subsequently, illustrate that IRT-M's performance is not significantly reduced even when the constraints are only $50-75\%$ correct.
+Thus, based on our simulation, the model can still return reasonable estimates even with partially mis-specified constraints.